Personal Bed Bug Detector

-Looking for a personal bed bug detector to help you sleep tight when staying at a hotel room?
-Perhaps you’re being bitten, suspect it’s a bed bug and would like help confirming your suspensions.
+Are you looking for a personal bed bug detector to help you sleep tight when staying in a hotel room?
+Perhaps you’re being bitten, suspect it’s a bed bug, and would like to confirm your suspensions.

 This new BBD100 Personal Bed Bug Detector evolved from our patented professional Termite Detector that we have been selling all over the world for over ten years.
 Our professional Termite Detector uses Carbon Dioxide gas, (CO2), to detect termites.
 Termites produce more CO2 than all other living things combined.
 Bed bugs also produce large amounts of CO2 from their digestion of blood.
 We discovered this from our termite customers and our professional equipment has been used over the last year by pest control operators as a dual purpose detector for termites as well as bed bugs with great results.